KittenLord/my-compiler/README.md

 A tiny compiler I'm doing for educational purposes.
 It is pretty much C with even less features and hence even less usable.
+I'm not realizing that I comically overscoped the set of features, even though, supposedly this language was quite simple.
+Will probably start a new one, *even simpler*, that I'll actually manage to implement

 Grammar, examples and stuff can be viewed in Refs/